...

 From mid to late October, the area will be decorated with vivid fall colors!

-Refer to HERE for details of how you can enjoy soba-making activity held at Togakushi.
+Refer to HERE for details on how to enjoy the soba-making activity held at Togakushi.

 Yunomine Yūhitenbōen Observatory (湯之嶺夕日展望苑)